This post was originally published in 2019 but was updated in 2022 with newer models.

 Ontario Black Bird SK-5

-The next no-brainer is the Ontario Black Bird SK-5.
+The next no-brainer is the Ontario Black Bird.
 The series is designed by Paul Scheiter.
-The survival knife was named the best of the best by Field and Stream Magazine in 2011.
-It’s a pretty simple bushcrafting knife with a 5-inch 154CM stainless steel blade and G-10 handle scales.
+The survival knife was named the best of the best by Field and Stream Magazine in 2011, and it’s evolved over the years.
+It’s a pretty simple bushcrafting knife with a 5-inch 420HC stainless steel blade and multicolor Micarta handle scales.

 Made in the United States, the Black Bird is often featured on lists of best survival knives.